Dated: September 10, 2025

 IV.
 DEFINITIONS

-- USMLE: United States Medical Licensing Examination.
+• USMLE: United States Medical Licensing Examination.

-- CBSE: Comprehensive Basic Science Exam, a 5½ hour examination covering material learned in basic science curriculum and reflecting USMLE Step 1 content
+• CBSE: Comprehensive Basic Science Exam, a 5½ hour examination covering material learned in basic science curriculum and reflecting USMLE Step 1 content

-- NBME: National Board of Medical Examiners
+• NBME: National Board of Medical Examiners

 V. PROCEDURE

-1. Will be required to meet with a dean of OSA within one week of receipt of the CBSE score before they will be verified to sit for USMLE Step 1 or proceed to Phase 2 of the curriculum, to begin working on a study plan.
+1. Will be required to meet with a dean of OSA within one week of receipt of the CBSE score before they will be verified to sit for USMLE Step 1 or proceed to Phase 2 of the curriculum, to begin working on a study plan;

-2. Will be required to create and submit to a dean in OSA an individualized preparation plan after discussion with OSA and OAE.
-This individual preparation plan will include self-assessments with benchmarks set by OSA to assure readiness.
-Benchmarks include completing and achieving all benchmarks listed under Section V.A. one (1) week before the scheduled USMLE Step 1 date.
+2. Will be required to create and submit to an individualized preparation plan to OAE after discussion with OSA and OAE.
+This individual preparation plan will include self-assessments with benchmarks set by OSA to assure readiness;

-D. Students who score below 40 are at the highest risk of failing USMLE Step 1.
+E. Students who score below 40 are at the highest risk of failing USMLE Step 1.
 Such students:

-1. Will be placed on administrative leave of absence and delayed entry into Phase 2 of the curriculum, which will include cancellation of the previous clerkship schedule.
+1. Will be placed on administrative leave of absence and delayed entry into Phase 2 of the curriculum, which will include cancellation of the previous clerkship schedule;

-2. Will be required to meet with a dean of OSA within one week of receipt of the CBSE score before they will be verified to sit for USMLE Step 1 or proceed to Phase 2 of the curriculum, to begin working on a study plan.
+2. Will be required to meet with a dean of OSA within one week of receipt of the CBSE score before they will be verified to sit for USMLE Step 1 or proceed to Phase 2 of the curriculum, to begin working on a study plan;

-3. Will be required to create and submit to a dean of OSA an individualized preparation plan after discussion with OSA and OAE.
+3. Will be required to create and submit to an individualized preparation plan to OAE after discussion with OSA and OAE.
 This individual preparation plan will include self-assessments with benchmarks set by OSA to assure readiness.
-Benchmarks include completing and achieving all of the above benchmarks listed under V.A. one week before the scheduled Step 1 date.
+Benchmarks include completing and achieving all benchmarks listed under Section V.A. one (1) week before the scheduled USMLE Step 1 date; and

 4. Will not be allowed entry into Phase 2 until they receive a passing score on USMLE Step 1.